 The library was crowded.
 There were the same ladies, and the same gentlemen, who had been on the sands in the morning, and on the pier the day before.
-There were young ladies, in maroon-coloured gowns and black velvet bracelets, dispensing fancy articles in the shop, and presiding over games of chance in the concert-room.
+There were young ladies, in maroon-colored gowns and black velvet bracelets, dispensing fancy articles in the shop, and presiding over games of chance in the concert-room.
 There were marriageable daughters, and marriage-making mammas, gaming and promenading, and turning over music, and flirting.
 There were some male beaux doing the sentimental in whispers, and others doing the ferocious in moustache.
 There were Mrs. Tuggs in amber, Miss Tuggs in sky-blue, Mrs. Captain Waters in pink.
 There was Captain Waters in a braided surtout; there was Mr. Cymon Tuggs in pumps and a gilt waistcoat; there was Mr. Joseph Tuggs in a blue coat and a shirt-frill.

 ‘Numbers three, eight, and eleven!’ echoed another young lady in the same uniform.

 ‘Number three’s gone,’ said the first young lady.
 ‘Numbers eight and eleven!’

 ‘Numbers eight and eleven!’ echoed the second young lady.